darrennix/readme/README.md

 Email
 -----

-I prefer email over Slack (this was not always true).
+I prefer email over Slack (this was not true two years ago).

 I "process" my inbox to stay at inbox zero all the time.
 That means I quickly scan messages to get the gist and then archive them.
 If I can reply on the go, I do.
 If the message requires more thought or is a long read, I *star* it and archive.
 Then I'll read it later in the day when I have a block of open time.